dgroomes/react-playground/README.md

 * [x] DONE (although I'm not pursuing it because it doesn't support SSG) Consider creating a [Deno Fresh](https://github.com/denoland/fresh) example project.
 I like what Deno has accomplished and where it's going, and I was pleasantly surprised to see that Fresh is branded with a 1.x release.
 I generally am cautious about adopting 0.x software at face value but that's not a hard rule.
-* [ ] Consider moving my Next.js playground to here.
-Or rather, moving all the "toolchain" example projects out of here and into a new project called something like `react-toolchain-playground`.
-That would be a big playground, and also it would free up this playground to focus on features of React itself (a much better fit).
+* [x] DONE Moved toolchain example projects (babel-standalone, vite, webpack, esbuild) to a separate `react-toolchains-playground` repository.
+This playground now focuses on features of React itself.
 * [ ] Consider bringing back the core content of `flat-ui` but use React Table or a viable/idiomatic alternative, if it would make a useful reference.
 * [ ] HOLD (Partially implemented but I'm holding off until I finish a TanStack Query example subproject) "Synchronizing with an external system".
 These are the words React uses describe the purpose of the `useEffect` hook.